It’s about the drawing

 NATASHA KUMAR | FLIGHT LOGISTICS GROUP | GREAT INDIA VAN

-October – December 2023 – Kumar is proud to be able to share her collaboration x Tilda on an exclusive one-of -a – kind rice tin, distributed in stores across the UK and Europe.
+In 2023 – Kumar was extremely proud to be able to share her collaboration x Tilda on an exclusive one-of -a – kind rice tin, distributed in stores across the UK and Europe.

 Tilda are a brand I have grown up close to my heart.
 This is a celebration of food, culture and colours of the sub-continent, it’s an all dancing, drumming and trumpeting tin!

 Kumar divides her time between thinking space a rural farmhouse with dedicated painting and printmaking studios, intense studio practice in London and increasingly longer regular working trips to India to gather images and ideas.
 Of course, it’s always an excuse to catch up with family – I miss those chapatis and the chatter – I just love it all, I absorb it like a sponge.
-When I get back to the studio I am bursting with new ideas.
+When I get back to the studios I am bursting with new ideas.
 I love sharing that feeling through my work and when I meet people.
-A passion and practice firmly established as the words ‘a trip of a lifetime’ was the overwhelming response from the clients she took to her favourite and most inspirational places in India.
+A passion and practice firmly established as the words ‘a trip of a lifetime’ was the overwhelming response from the WEXAS travellers she took to the places in India that had most inspired her work

 Natasha Kumar | Affordable Art Fair | Indian Woman #Dipti